Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 The NumpadListener class allows you to easily subscribe to Numpad buttons.
 It is a decorator over the [KeyboardListener](#keyboardlistener) class.
 To create an object of this class, it needs to be passed an existing KeyboardListener through which it will create subscriptions.

 Using the `Subscribe()` method, it subscribes to each numeric Numpad key.
 The method has a single required parameter `Action<Key>` which is triggered when one of the buttons is pressed.
-To unsubscribe from all events, you need to call the `Unsubscribe()` method.
+To unsubscribe from all created subscriptions, you need to call the `Unsubscribe()` method.

 ```c#
 var keyboardListener = new KeyboardListener();